 Cost: The company claims that the cost of this product compared to shrink wrap can result in a 5-fold saving.
 A one year supply of shrink wrap vs 5 year supply of Pallet Wrapz.

-Negative: The product ships from China, and while the product will roll up small and be relatively carbon-friendly to ship, it’s still using a lot of carbon to reach your UK operation.
+Negative: The product is made in the USA, and while the product will roll up small and be relatively carbon-friendly to ship, it’s still using a lot of carbon to reach your UK operation.

 Cost: They can be used daily for 5 years, so that’s over 1,800 uses before they need to be replaced, cost will depend greatly on the quantity ordered, but be sure to have your figures for stretch wrap cost handy when you consult with them to best understand the cost-saving.